 Why do I procrastinate, especially, when I know better?

-Why do I feel an urge to do something else whenever I start doing something important?
+How come I feel an urge to do something else whenever I start doing something important?

 What steps can I take to move forward?

 The real question we have to ask ourselves is, “What’s the pay-off I enjoy by avoiding doing what I say is important?”

 Our answers may vary but see if any (or all!) of these apply:

-- I get to protect my dream.
+- Protect my dream.

-- I get to avoid making a decision.
+- Avoid making a decision.

 Also read these insightful quotes about procrastination that will inspire you to take action on your goals.